parkdj1/RNASeq-Pipeline/README.md

 ACCRE offers 2 types of clusters: a traditional cluster and the Jupyter cluster.
 For the rest of this section, I will mostly be referring to the traditional compute cluster.

 There are 2 ways to access ACCRE.

 1. [The ACCRE Visualization Portal](http://portal.accre.vanderbilt.edu/)
 This is a graphical interface, meaning you can access the resource through your web browser and click buttons to navigate.
 Find more information on [navigating the ACCRE visualization Portal](https://www.vanderbilt.edu/accre/portal/) on the Vanderbilt ACCRE Website.

 2. Shell access
 The other way to access ACCRE is by connecting to the resource through your terminal.
 ```shell
 ssh vunetid@login.accre.vanderbilt.edu                 # ACCRE Login
 ```
 The 1st time you login, the system may prompt you asking if you trust the system.
 Type "yes" and hit return.

 You will also need to reset your password.
 You should receive a temporary password in an email from ACCRE.
 Once you log in the first time, enter the following command and follow the instructions to set a new password.
 ```shell
 accre_password change
 ```
 The password must pass the [ZXCVBN test](https://www.bennish.net/password-strength-checker/) with a perfect score.

-Find more commands on the [ACCRE Cheat Sheet](https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/157/2018/11/08171621/ACCRE-Cheat-Sheet-November-2018.pdf)
+> Find more commands on the [ACCRE Cheat Sheet](https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/157/2018/11/08171621/ACCRE-Cheat-Sheet-November-2018.pdf)

 ## Salmon
 > [Salmon](https://salmon.readthedocs.io/en/latest/index.html) is a transcript quantification tool for RNA-seq data.
 > Because the RNASeq files are very large, we utilized ACCRE for increased computing power and decreased computing time.

 **Input**   : FASTA/FASTQ read files

-**Output**  : quantification log file, trimmed read files
+**Output**  : quantification log file | trimmed read files

 ### Installation